spezialis/eye_drop/README.md

 adb -connect localhost:4444
 ```

-- If the host and the target are connecte on the mobile:
+- If the host and the target are connected on the Android Wear mobile app:
 ```
 Host: connected
 Target: connected
 ```

-- Reboot the Android Wear on the terminal:
+- Reboot the Android Wear:
 ```
 adb -s 127.0.0.1:4444 reboot
 ```